oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api_frontend/customer_user_address.md

 ### update

-Update a specific customer user address record.
+Edit a specific customer user address record.

+The updated record is returned in the response.

 {@inheritdoc}

-The updated record is returned in the response.

 {@request:json_api}
 Example: